smithtrevor/coursera_gettingandcleaningdata/README.md

 # Course Project - Getting and Cleaning Data

 ## Dependencies
-This script depends on the tidyr and dplyr packages and assumes they are already installed.
+This script depends on the tidyr, reshape2 and dplyr packages and assumes they are already installed.
 It does load the libraries.

 ## Setup
 The script will record your current working directory and return you to it after run.
 It assumes you have downloaded the source data